Filing Your Income Taxes

 It would take a lot of mortgage interest to exceed these amounts, although your itemized deductions aren’t limited to just mortgage interest.
 They include all manner of expenses you paid during the year, from dental and medical expenses to charitable donations to certain taxes and some casualty, theft and disaster losses.
 And, of course, you can include the mortgage interest you pay on your primary residence as well.

 The point is that the total of all your itemized deductions should exceed the amount of your available standard deduction to make claiming the mortgage interest deduction a viable option.
 For example, your total overall itemized deductions might work out to $18,000.
-You’re married and you’re filing a joint return with your spouse, so your standard deduction would be $25,100 in 2021.
-You’d be paying taxes on $7,100 more in income if you chose to itemize, $25,100 less the $18,000 you have in itemized deductions.
+You’re married and you’re filing a joint 2021 tax return with your spouse, so your standard deduction would be $25,100.
+You’d be paying taxes on $7,100 more in income if you choose to itemize, $25,100 less the $18,000 you have in itemized deductions.

 Then again, you’d be better off itemizing and claiming your mortgage interest if you’re single and you paid $13,000 in itemized expenses during the year.